 While initial swelling subsides within a few weeks, it may take up to a year for your new nasal contour to refine fully.
 During this time you may notice gradual changes in the appearance of your nose as it refines to a more permanent outcome.

-During surgery, thin splints may be placed inside your nose and a splint or bandages placed on the outside to support and protect the new structures during initial healing.
+During surgery, thin splints may be placed inside your nose and a splint or bandage placed on the outside to support and protect the new structures during initial healing.

 You may also experience minor bleeding, swelling and bruising on the nose and under the eyes, along with an achy feeling and light headache for the first few days.
 This is normal.
 These symptoms will gradually disappear over the first week.